Generate OpenAPI

 Now that you have an OpenAPI spec, the challenge is keeping it up to date.
 Since we already have requests or tests set up, we can verify that the OpenAPI spec matches the traffic it receives (think of this like a snapshot test for your API).

-Verify your OpenAPI spec against traffic by running:
+Update your OpenAPI based on traffic by running: